Trinitite Atomic Glass Green Black - 5.8 grams

 | Collection History | Legally collected in 1948 |

-| Dimensions | 41 mm H x 30 mm W x 10 mm D |
+| Dimensions | 38 mm H x 32 mm W x 9 mm D; Riker box size: 2 1/2" H X 3 1/4" W X 3/4" D |

-| Weight | 8.9 grams |
+| Weight | 5.8 grams |

-| Specimen Description | Green Trinitite atomic glass with black, small scattered metal flakes with minor red.
-All images show this exact specimen. |
+| Specimen Description | Green Trinitite atomic glass with minor black and/ or fields of melted wire and white minerals.
+All images show this exact specimen |

-| Scientific Significance | Historic nuclear glass formed during the Trinity test, the first nuclear detonation in human history. |
+| Scientific Significance | Historic nuclear glass formed during the Trinity test, the first nuclear detonation in human history |

 | What Is Included | Certificate of Authenticity, XRF analysis, information sheet, specimen tag, and tag stand.
 The acrylic base and photo cube are not included |

 | Use and Display | For educational, scientific, historical, and collector display.
-Do not inhale, ingest, or wear as jewelry. |
+Do not inhale, ingest, or wear as jewelry |

 | Authentication and Compliance | Tested and verified as authentic.
-Ships in compliance with applicable U.S. regulations for low-level radioactive material when properly packaged and documented. |
+Ships in compliance with applicable U.S. regulations for low-level radioactive material when properly packaged and documented |

 | Shipping | Shipping calculated at checkout |